 U.K. is set to release its Construction Purchasing Managers Index (PMI) for June due at 08:30 GMT today, and this data can impact U.K. assets.
 Meanwhile, markets in the U.S. is closed for the 4th July holiday.
 On Monday, the electric car maker Tesla announced that its first Model 3 car would be ready by Friday, two weeks ahead of schedule and this led shares to rise by 2 percent.

 The AUD/USD pair experienced much tension on Monday ahead of Reserve Bank of Australia data releases which was due earlier today.
 The asset recorded a set of pullbacks, starting from 06:00 UTC as from $0.76744 to close this bearish trend by 10:00 UTC at $0.76525 on Monday.
 It recorded a huge fall as from the 0.76785 level at 04:00 UTC to reach the 0.76272 level, the same hour today.
-It may fall further in the next few hours, consider using the Classic Binary Options for this one today.
+It may fall further in the next few hours, consider using the Classic Digital Options for this one today.

 After recording a much volatile trend yesterday, the EUR/USD pair started picking up momentum as from 19:00 UTC and ended its session bullishly at the 1.13722 level by 23:00 UTC.
 In today’s early trading hours, the asset fluctuated on the forex market; it may however gradually rise later through the day according to the Ichimoku Cloud indicator.
 The U.S. market remains closed for the U.S. Independence Day holiday.